 Take a few seconds before doing a task to close your eyes and breath deeply.
 Before exiting your house, before eating or a meeting are just a few examples.
 Pause for a second and notice the breathing.

 In the middle of an ongoing situation or process

 You enter your car ready to go to work, you have your key almost in contact, but you remember being mindful.
 Before you start the car, let your shoulders down and start breading.
 Maybe you think about how many seconds have passed since you started the exercise, but you also notice yourself thinking about these, so you bring your focus again to the breathing.

-Two more breaths, and you ready to go.
+Two more breaths and you are ready to go.
 There, that is your mindful moment.
 It wasn’t „perfect”, but we don’t count perfection here but repetition.
 Now introduce these every time you remember about mindfulness.

 Or when you are just waiting.

 These are my favourite moments of all.
 I learned so much in the minutes or hours I waited for someone that I can’t count them anymore.
 I love to wait.
 It’s such a precious time that I can have with myself, and that I’m so grateful for it.
 I had plenty of aha moments while waiting for someone, for public transportation, or for a meeting to begin.